What is self-isolation?

 What does a typical week of remote learning look like?

-On the attached document is an example overview for a week.
+This is a self-isolating example timetable .
 This is an outline and will be adjusted for each year group as it is needed.
-We are sending this to you as an example of what you will receive.
-We hope this is clear and self-explanatory but we wanted all families to have the opportunity to read this in advance and check that they understand how learning during self-isolation will work.
-If you have any questions, please do not hesitate to ask.
+We hope this is clear and self-explanatory.
+If you have any questions, please do not hesitate to contact your child’s class teacher.